 14. The siren logo of STARBUCKS is used to indulge people in the seductive character of the coffee.

 15. The key ingredient behind the popular ABSOLUT VODKA is two pounds of winter wheat.
 Winter wheat is used because of its high starch content.
 Also, the plant is very sturdy and does not require the use of pesticides and fertilizers.
 ABSOLUT VODKA does not contain any genetically modified ingredients.

-16. The Guinness book of world record has declared Tupperware as one of the greatest inventions of the 20th century.
+16. The Guinness book of world Records has declared Tupperware as one of the greatest inventions of the 20th century.

 18. Napoleon's wife hired a person named LOUIS VUITTON to make box covers and pack her luggage.

 19. Google hired a camel called 'Raffia' to create a street view of the Liwa desert in the UAE.

 20. Be careful when you converse with Siri since Apple analyses each statement before processing it.

 21. 300 hours of videos are uploaded to YouTube every minute.
 No wonder you never run out of new content to watch on YouTube.

 22. The trademark red color wasn’t Ferrari's first preference.

 23. CARLSBERG beer used the Swastika symbol in its logo till 1940 to demonstrate ancient culture and heritage.

 24. The Twitter bird has a name, and this blue birdie is called Lary.
 Know some uncommon facts of the Twitter creator, Jack Dorsey.